JeffDeCola/my-go-examples/async-channel-no-waiting/README.md

     * Read the latest instances from the channel.
     * If there are no instances, just use the previous ones.

+The assumption is that the instances can constantly change so you always want the most recent list.

 ## MAGIC IN THE usingInstance() FUNCTION - NO WAITING

 The `usingInstances()' function asynchronously reads from the channel buffer.